Set up and traffic rewarded ads for apps

 - Sign in to Google Ad Manager.

-- Set a floor price for rewarded inventory.
+- Next to "Pricing," click Set floor prices and enter a floor price for rewarded inventory.

 Serve rewarded ads to mediation networks